 One-way video interviews are pre-recorded interviews that take place without an interviewer present.
 They’re used at the front end of the screening process when the hiring team is still trying to narrow the field of candidates.
 How well candidates perform in one-way interviews determines whether they’ll move on to an in-person interview.

-Welcome videos to candidates can be included and allow organizations to showcase their brand, further creating a positive candidate experience.
-Clips of hiring managers explaining positions or working conditions in more detail can also be included at this point.
+Welcome videos to candidates can be included and allow organizations to showcase their brand, enhancing the candidate experience.
+Clips of hiring managers explaining positions or working conditions in more detail can also be added.

 Recruiters and hiring managers can screen more applicants by reviewing short videos of candidates rather than scheduling and committing to phone screen interviews.
 One-way video interviews offer a way to review and rate more applicants and quickly move them to later stages in the hiring process.